 （Explanation）Awasezu is a mixture of soup stock (dashi) and seasonings like soy sauce and mirin combined with vinegar.
 This is what is sold overseas as “sushi vinegar”.
 Awasezu is made from mixing vinegar, soy sauce, mirin, etc. with other seasonings and soup stock.
 It can also be made by adding salt to red vinegar made from fermented sake lees.
 When rice vinegar is used the shari is white and when red vinegar is used, the shari is a brownish color.
 Incidentally, when sushi first gained fast popularity during the Edo period, red vinegar was used.
 Please see this page for more details on that topic.

 （Explanation）It could be that you’ve only ever eaten farmed white fish.
 For example, sea bream is available both in the wild and as farmed fish.
-The amino acid composition and umami content is almost the same between the two.
+The amino acid composition and umami content are almost the same between the two.
 So how is it that farmed sea bream and wild sea bream end up tasting so different?
 The reason is undoubtedly the fragrance.
 The subtle fragrance components in the fat of the sea bream determine the essential flavor of the fish.
 You can’t expect to get this flavor from a farmed fish.
-Farmed fish is focused more on the economic value of the fish, so they are given feed that meets certain conditions and are unable to eat whatever it is that fish enjoy eating.
+Farmed fish is focused more on the economic value of the fish, so they are given feed that meets certain conditions and is unable to eat whatever it is that fish enjoy eating.
 This will of course result in a different flavor.
 With stronger-tasting fish like tuna and mackerel, you can taste the umami as soon as you eat it.
 On the other hand, with white fish where the flavor is more subtle to begin with, if your taste buds and sense of smell are not brought to their full potential, you won’t be able to enjoy its true flavor.

-（Explanation）While “omakase” means that you are leaving your menu in the chef’s hands, you can make a request that any toppings you don’t like are left out when you order.
+（Explanation）While “omakase” means that you are leaving your menu in the chef’s hands, you can make a request that any toppings you don’t like being left out when you order.
 Also, you can stop at any time if you happen to get full during the course.
 However, the chef can’t stop immediately, so make sure to let the chef know when you still have room for about two more pieces.

 Published April 30, 2020